Travel guide

 For travelers from Colombia, Claro and Movistar charge around 10-15 USD daily for roaming in Norway.
 Tigo has similar rates.
 We're talking about 100-150 USD for your entire trip, with strict data limits and reduced speeds once you exceed them.

 From Spain, although Norway is technically covered by some European roaming policies, operators like Movistar, Vodafone, and Orange have special conditions.
-Many plans include roaming in Norway but with lower data limits than in the EU, or charge surcharges of 3-6 euros per day.
+Many plans include roaming in Norway but with lower data limits than in the EU, or charge supplements of 3-6 euros per day.
 For 10 days, that's an additional 30-60 euros (35-70 USD).

 Now let's compare with an eSIM.
 A typical 8 GB plan for 10 days in Norway costs between 30-45 USD with PuraSim.
 That's it.
 No daily limits, no reduced speeds, no asterisks.
 A full 8 GB that you use however you want during your 10 days.
 The savings are brutal: between 50 and 120 USD depending on your country of origin.